tevelee/Eval/README.md

 ## 👀 Details

-This is a really early state of the project, so I'm still deep in the process of all the open-sorucing tasks, such as firing up a CI, creating a nice documentation page, managing administrative tasks around stability.
+This is a really early state of the project, so I'm still deep in the process of all the open-sourcing tasks, such as firing up a CI, creating a nice documentation page, managing administrative tasks around stability.

 The upcoming Documentation pages will provide a deep-dive into the subtleties of this framework.
 Please stay tuned!